This post covers how to get cheap London Zoo tickets, including discounts, coupons, and deals.

 The zoo was later opened to the general public in 1847.

-Within the past decades, huge improvement works and new environments for countless animals have been created an expanded.
+Within the past decades, huge improvements works and new environments for countless animals have been expanded.

 This has made the London Zoo one of the largest, most diverse, and most enjoyable zoos in the entire world.